okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/attribute-mapping/index.md

 title: Check the attributes and corresponding mappings
 ---

-When you add a SCIM template app to your development org, it comes with base attributes set by default.
-Your SCIM implementation's user schema might not support all of these attributes.
-It is important that you go through the steps below to ensure that the app you're submitting to Okta for review reflects the attributes you support.
+When you add a SCIM template integration to your development org, it comes with base attributes set by default.
+The user schema in your SCIM application might not support all of these attributes.
+It is important that you go through the steps below to ensure that the integration you're submitting to Okta for review reflects the attributes supported by your application.

->**Note:** The Okta App Analyst team will reject your app submission with a request to update your attributes if you don't confirm these attributes and mappings before you submit your app for review.
+>**Note:** If you don't confirm your attributes and mappings before you submit your integration for review, the Okta App Analyst will return your submission with a request to update your attributes.

 ## Delete Attributes